 - Physician assistant acting within the scope of their practice.

-STEP 3: The HR Benefits Leave Administrator reviews the request and approves or denies.
+STEP 3: The HR Leave Center reviews the request and approves or denies.

 - This includes an evaluation of information from any medical professional, hospital, medical facility, and medical provider as defined by regulations adopted pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and as it relates to the illness/injury for which RPL has been requested.

-STEP 4: The HR Benefits Leave Administrator will inform the employee and manager of the approval or denial of the application.
+STEP 4: The HR Leave Center will inform the employee and manager of the approval or denial of the application and duration if applicable.

-- HR Benefits will work with Payroll Services to ensure direct coding and proper payment of RPL.
+- The HR Leave Center will work with Payroll Services to ensure proper payment of RPL.

-STEP 5: While on RPL, employee may be required to provide medical updates to the HR Benefits Leave Administrator.
+STEP 5: While on RPL, employees may be required to provide medical updates to the HR Leave Center.

-STEP 6: While on leave: Managers are not allowed to assign work while employee is on approved leave.
-Similarly, employees are not to perform work during approved leave.
+STEP 6: While on leave: Managers are not allowed to assign work during the RPL award period.
+Similarly, employees are not to perform work during the RPL award period.

-- If you or your immediate family member does not authorize the release of medical information, the HR Benefits Leave Administrator may deny the request for RPL.
+- If you or your immediate family member does not authorize the release of medical information, the request may be denied.

-- If you are taking leave for childbirth or planned surgical procedures, you may initiate the RPL application process before going out on leave.
-Completion of the request, however, cannot take place until the actual occurrence of the event.
+- If you are taking leave for childbirth or a planned surgical procedure, you should initiate the RPL application process before going out on leave.

-- Abuse of this leave may result in disciplinary action up to and including termination.
+- Abuse of this leave or falsification of any documentation may result in disciplinary action up to and including termination.

 The estate of a deceased employee is not entitled to any remaining RPL hours (or pay) allocated.